jjjj473/VEN/README.md

 ## Features

-- GTK3 based window with a text editing area
+- GTK3 based window with a VS Code–like layout and text editing area
 - Insert mode and command mode similar to Vim
 - Status bar showing the current mode and messages
-- Toolbar with quick access buttons
+- Toolbars for file, tool, and command actions
 - Built-in terminal for command output
 - Multiple windows via the `:newwin` command
 - Syntax highlighting using GtkSourceView